Compactness of conformal metrics with constant $Q$-curvature. I: Expansions of blow up solutions of integral equations

-\begin{proof} Considering the integral equation of $v_i=\varphi_i-U_1$, the conclusion follows from Lemma \ref{lem:aux2}.
-Indeed, if $k<4$, we can differentiate the integral equation of $v_i$ directly and then use Lemma \ref{lem:aux2}.
+\begin{proof} Considering the integral equation of $v_i=\varphi_i-U_1$, the conclusion follows immediately.
+Indeed, if $k<4$, we can differentiate the integral equation for $v_i$ directly.
 If $k=4$, we can use a standard technique (see the proof of Proposition \ref{prop:local estimates}) for proving the higher order regularity of Riesz potential since $v_i$ and the coefficients are of $C^1$. \end{proof}